kubernetes/autoscaler/vertical-pod-autoscaler/FAQ.md

 ```

 and then deploy it manually if your vpa is already configured.

+### Can I run the VPA in an HA configuration?

+The VPA admission-controller can be run with multiple active Pods at any given time.

+Both the updater and recommender can only run a single active Pod at a time.
+Should you
+want to run a Deployment with more than one pod, it's recommended to enable a lease
+election with the `--leader-elect=true` parameter.

+**NOTE**: If using GKE, you must set `--leader-elect-resource-name` to something OTHER than "vpa-recommender", for example "vpa-recommender-lease".

 ### What are the parameters to VPA recommender?